Brewers vs. Blue Jays Player Props Betting Odds

-You can wager on player prop bet odds for Bo Bichette, Christian Yelich and other players on the Toronto Blue Jays and Milwaukee Brewers heading into their matchup at 7:07 PM ET on Wednesday at Rogers Centre.
+You can find player prop bet odds for Bo Bichette, Christian Yelich and others on the Toronto Blue Jays and Milwaukee Brewers heading into their matchup at 1:07 PM ET on Thursday at Rogers Centre.

 Bet on this matchup or its props with DraftKings!